 - (a) Meet or make sufficient progress toward the academic performance expectations set forth in the performance framework. - (b) Meet the operational performance expectations set forth in the performance framework or any improvement plans. - (c) Meet the financial performance expectations set forth in the performance framework or any improvement plans. - (d) Complete the obligations of the contract. - (e) Comply with this article or any provision of law from which the charter school is not exempt. - 3.
 A sponsor shall review a charter at five-year intervals using a performance framework adopted by the sponsor and may revoke a charter at any time if the charter school breaches one or more provisions of its charter or if the sponsor determines that the charter holder has failed to do any of the following: - (a) Meet or make sufficient progress toward the academic performance expectations set forth in the performance framework. - (b) Meet the operational performance expectations set forth in the performance framework or any improvement plans. - (c) Meet the financial performance expectations set forth in the performance framework or any improvement plans. - (d) Comply with this article or any provision of law from which the charter school is not exempt. - 4.
 In determining whether to renew or revoke a charter holder, the sponsor must consider making sufficient progress toward the academic performance expectations set forth in the sponsor's performance framework as one of the most important factors. - 5.
-At least sixty days before the effective date of the proposed revocation, the sponsor shall give written notice to the operator of the charter school of its intent to revoke the charter.
-Notice of the sponsor's intent to revoke the charter shall be delivered personally to the operator of the charter school or sent by certified mail, return receipt requested, to the address of the charter school.
-The notice shall incorporate a statement of reasons for the proposed revocation of the charter.
-The sponsor shall allow the charter school at least sixty days to correct the problems associated with the reasons for the proposed revocation of the charter.
-The final determination of whether to revoke the charter shall be made at a public hearing called for such THAT purpose.
+Before the sponsor adopts a determination of intent to revoke a charter, the charter holder shall have at least thirty days to address the problems, as necessary or applicable, associated with the reason or reasons for the determination of intent to revoke.
+The sponsor is not required to provide the charter holder with thirty days to correct the associated with the reason or reasons for adopting determination of intent to revoke if the reason or reasons cannot be remedied, including a failure to submit required financial audits pursuant to subsection E, paragraph 6 of this section and section 15-914, or for a matter of health or safety, or both.
+Before the sponsor adopts a determination of intent to revoke a charter, the sponsor shall give written notice to the charter holder that includes the reason or reasons for the sponsor's consideration to revoke the charter.
+Notice may be provided by electronic means or by United States mail and is effective on the date of email or, if sent by United States mail, the earlier of the date of receipt by the charter holder or within five days after the notice is mailed.
+The determination of whether to proceed to revocation shall be made at a public meeting called for that purpose.